campsoftware/css-namedColors/README.md

 Named Colors CSS

-Bootstrap rocks but sometimes you need more colors.
+Sometimes you need more colors.
 Named Colors are a great solution.

 Included are css files that can be included for Bootstrap like colors:
 - color-bg-AliceBlue